Online Learning: A Modern Introduction Using Convex Optimization: Application: Agnostic PAC Learning

-The theorem above upper bounds the average risk of the $T$ predictors, while we are interested in producing a single predictor.
-If the risk is a convex function and $V$ is convex, than we can lower bound the l.h.s. of the inequalities in the theorem with the risk evaluated on the average of the $\bx_t$.
-That is
+We can use Theorem~\ref{thm:o2b_high_prob} to produce a solution with small risk.
+In particular, if the risk is convex, we can output the average of the $\bx_t$, using Jensen's inequality .

-If the risk is not a convex function, we need a way to generate a single solution with small risk.
-One possibility is to construct a \emph{stochastic classifier} that samples one of the $\bx_t$ with uniform probability and predicts with it.
-For this classifier, we immediately have
+If the risk is not a convex function, we need a different way.
+An alternative solution is to construct a \emph{stochastic predictor} that samples one of the $\bx_t$ uniformly at random and predicts with it.
+So, defining $I\sim \operatorname{Unif}(\{1,\dots,T\})$, we immediately have

-where the expectation in the definition of the risk of the stochastic classifier is also with respect to the random index.